-builderNames

-List of builders where the force button should appear.
-See Configuring Schedulers.
+builderNames List of builders where the force button should appear.
+See builderNames scheduler argument.

 reason

 A parameter allowing the user to specify the reason for the build.
 The default value is a string parameter with a default value "force build".